What Movies Have Tom Cruise Played In?

 Rain Man

-Cruise’s talent shone brightly in the 1988 film “Rain Man,” where he starred alongside Dustin Hoffman.
-In this emotional drama, Cruise played the role of Charlie Babbitt, a self-centered man who embarks on a cross-country journey with his autistic brother.
-The film received widespread acclaim and won four Academy Awards, including Best Picture.
+In the 1988 drama “Rain Man,” Cruise delivered a powerful performance alongside Dustin Hoffman.
+Playing the role of Charlie Babbitt, Cruise portrayed a self-centered man who embarks on a cross-country journey with his autistic brother.
+This emotionally charged film earned Cruise his first Academy Award nomination for Best Actor.

 Q: How many movies has Tom Cruise been in?